-If you have decent grass then you can probably just improve it with good quality fertilizer and weed killers.
+You can probably improve it with good quality fertilizer and weed killers if you have decent grass.
 There are some great products out there that do both in one package.

-If you have the extra funds and don't want to do all the work then you can purchase sod and have the lawn put in for you.
-This might be something you want to start a special savings account for!
+If you have the extra funds and don’t want to do all the work, then you can purchase sod and have the lawn put in for you.
+This might be something you want to start special savings account for!
 It is a big purchase for most families.

 Extra Front Yard Decor

-Once you have your grass planted and all your flower beds organized it is time to think about decor.
-Lawn and yard decor items are very popular right now.
+Once you have your grass planted and all your flower beds organized, it is time to think about decor.
+Lawn and yard decor items are top-rated right now.
 It is a good idea not to go overboard.

 Place some items around your yard in unobtrusive locations.
 The right yard decor can really enhance the look of your front yard landscape!
 Here are some fun ideas: